Gryton/carnd-vehicle-detection/README.md

 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README
+### Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
+#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

 Here it is.
+Quick word about code in this project:
+I worked in .py files [svc_trainer.py](svc_trainer.py) and [find_cars.py](find_cars.py), to illustrate project better I summed them up in project.ipynb - it's much cleaner, so you can see how I finally did it.
+Former two aren't as easy to read, but also have a story of my changes and different tries (generally with less success than ultimate one).

-###Histogram of Oriented Gradients (HOG)
+### Histogram of Oriented Gradients (HOG)

-####1.
-Explain how (and identify where in your code) you extracted HOG features from the training images.
+#### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the third code cell of the [IPython notebook](project.ipynb).
+I haven't invented anything new here, just used code from lessons.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: